sonArc::project

 With sonArc::project, a project cycle in alternating aesthetic formats, the artist has been in search

-as well as the possibility of domesticating lightening since 2003:
+of the essence of electricity as well as the possibility of domesticating lightening since 2003:

 that is, in search of the electric/electronic sources and, at the same time, visions of our media age.